You This post is sponsored by Hills Bros.® Cappuccino drink mixes and Wal-Mart. All thoughts and ideas are my own! #CappTheNight #sponsored

 A Keurig full of water is perfect for coffee bars these days–they can accommodate drinks that use k-cups and drinks that need hot water.
 If you have enough mugs for everyone use those, otherwise, I love white disposable coffee cups that are fancied up just a little!
 For my cups, I used a little washi tape and 2 inch circles.

+My friend Tenessa runs the most efficient cookie exchange I have ever been to, and I have borrowed a lot of her ideas in here because of it.
+Making everyone WANT the cookies starts with being able to sample them.
 Set a table full of platters and leave lots of room for your guests to serve up samples of their cookies and put out their cookies for swapping.
+You get to prep less food because the cookies are part of the treat spread!

 - Download Free printable blank cookie recipe card